 If you’re looking for more stimulation, take in a move in the private cinema.

 And if you’re bringing the kids, come at Halloween when the hotel transforms to a Hogwarts School of Witchcraft & Wizardry.

 Your children will don the Hogwarts school robes and meet new wizard friends while cooking with house elves, practicing magic, and enjoying their own special banquet before a movie.

+Western Ireland has a certain magic.
+It’s home to the Cliffs of Moher, historic castles, and breathtaking coastlines.
 Just minutes from the Shannon Airport and a short drive to the Wild Atlantic Way, the Dromoland Castle is the perfect place to explore these wonders.

+This prestigious hotel is family-friendly and offers kids clubs during peak school and summer breaks.
 They offer falconry, archery, boating, and a tour by jaunting car, which is a horse and buggy made for sightseeing.

 Not far from the castle, families can enjoy a hands-on Irish history lesson at Bunratty Castle and Folk Park.

 This is a special attraction featuring traditional homes brought from across Ireland to create a living history village surrounding the 15th-century fortress.

 Located just five miles from Dublin Airport and two miles from the heart of the city is Clontarf Castle.
 Situated in a quiet peaceful setting, this is one of the many Irish castles steeped in history.

 Dating back to 1172, it offers guests a truly splendid and royal experience.
 The castle’s glowing lanterns and grand turrets are a beacon to weary travelers, promising a restful night’s sleep.